bhrigu123/bhrigu123.github.io/content/music/index.md

 I am a huge music fanatic.
 I love listening to it and playing it.

 My favourite genres range from Classic rock to Hindi classicals to movie soundtracks (huge Hans Zimmer fan).
-I enjoy good music and meaninful lyrics.
+I enjoy good music and meaningful lyrics.

 Being a music lover, I got myself into playing Guitar and Drums also.